camlinke/wordcount/part1_revision.md

 # Flask by Example - Part 1: Project Setup

 Welcome!
-Today we're going to build an app with a simple text box that you enter in a webpage and it processes and displays a count of how many times each word appears on the page (or twitter stream).
-In part one, we'll set up a local development environment and then deploy both a staging environment and a production environment on Heroku.
-In part two, we'll be doing a bunch of backend processing to count the words of a web page so we’ll implement a request queue that will do the actual processing of the words.
+Today we're going to build an app using Flask with a simple text box that you enter text into and the app processes and displays a count of how many times each word appears on the page.

+1. In part one, we'll set up a local development environment and then deploy both a staging environment and a production environment on Heroku.
+2. In part two, we'll be doing a bunch of backend processing to count the words of a web page so we’ll implement a request queue that will do the actual processing of the words.

 ## Setup

-We'll start with a *basic "Hello World" app on Heroku with staging and production environments*.
+We'll start with a *basic "Hello World" app on Heroku with staging (or pre-production) and production environments*.

 To get our initial setup created we're going to use Virtualenv and Virtualenvwrapper.
 This will give us a few extra tools to help us silo our environment.
 I'm going to assume for this tutorial you've used the following tools before: